james-sy-git/Contract-OCR/README.md

 5. Send it!!
 6. Find desired output in the Excel file -- if the clause is not found in a certain PDF, the output cell will be blank

+Note: Final release does not contain ContractApp.py or Contract.kv